20 birds to look and listen for this season

 Photo by Andrew Cannizzaro

 Hear that outside?
-With the nonstop chiming and chirping all over Asheville, it’s the perfect time to get into birdwatching.
-And lucky for us, NC is home to hundreds of year-round and migrating bird species, meaning there’s plenty of opportunities to enjoy this free and joyful hobby.
+With the nonstop chiming and chirping all over Asheville, this is the season to get into birdwatching.
+And lucky for us, NC is home to hundreds of year-round and migrating bird species, meaning there are plenty of opportunities to enjoy this joyful (and free) hobby.

-In honor of our feather friends, we’re sharing 20 of the birds you may be seeing (or hearing) in your backyard or around the Blue Ridge Parkway now, plus a few tips for perfecting your bird watch approach.
+In honor of our feathered friends, we’re sharing 20 of the birds you may be seeing or hearing in your backyard now — plus a few tips for perfecting your birdwatching approach.

 Black-throated Green Warbler